Cl4sm/Cl4sm.github.io/_includes/blog/2025-08-14_defcon_finals_mcp.md

 `Is CTF dead?`
 Surely not, we adapt, we overcome, we won't let the LLMs win.
-When [angr](https://angr.io/), the binary analysis frame with a symbolic executor, dropped in 2015, we saw less and less `crackme` type challenges until they disappeared almost completely.
+When [angr](https://angr.io/), the binary analysis framework with a symbolic executor, dropped in 2015, we saw less and less simple `crackme` type challenges.
 Crypto and other reversing challenges started using anti-symbolic execution techniques to counteract it.
 All this to say that we continue to hack even when the tools get better.